yao-laboratory/metaIMP/README.md

 ----
 TIPS
 ----
-In order to install dependencies for this pipeline using conda/mamba, use the following commands:
+In order to install dependencies independently for this pipeline using conda/mamba, use the following commands:

 ```